Cannes: Download THR's Day 1 Daily

 "Just Another Bug to Avoid"

 It’s the guest that no one invited.
 And yet there’s a legitimate fear that measles could make an appearance at the Cannes Film Festival.
-After all, the disease is making a deadly comeback around the world, with Europe particularly hard hit.
-That has prompted a number of industry people traveling to the festival and market to get pricked.
+After all, the disease is making a deadly comeback around the world, with Europe particularly hit hard.
+That has prompted a number of industry people traveling to the fest and market to get pricked.
 THR looks into the concerns among festival attendees.

 Click here to download the Day 1 PDF.